DhrubaAgarwalla/GitIQ/README.md

 # GitIQ - Git Insight Web Application

-GitIQ is a powerful web application that provides AI-powered insights into GitHub repositories.
-Analyze commit history, understand contributor patterns, and get intelligent summaries of your project's development with advanced commit categorization and filtering capabilities.
+GitIQ is a web application that provides AI-powered insights into GitHub repositories.
+Analyze commit history, understand contributor patterns, and get intelligent summaries of your project's development with automated commit categorization using multiple AI providers.

 ## ✨ Features